YE-ZINAN/YE-ZINAN.github.io/README.md

 ## About Me

-- 🔭 I’m currently working on buseniess cycle and income inequality
+- 🔭 I’m currently working on China political economics and income inequality
 - 💬 Ask me about anything
 - 📫 How to reach me: zinanye3-c@my.cityu.edu.hk